Engine 807 pulls a manifest freight southbound at Left Hand Creek, milepost 40.31.

 No. 41’s way car clears the single span bridge across Whiterock Ditch.
 The train is almost to the watershed divide between Four Mile and Dry Creeks.

-Consolidation No. 631 pulls a local freight through Big Cut and begins to drift downhill to Niwot.
+and begins to drift downhill to Niwot.
 The main line slices through the summit of this small ridge as it crosses several water courses between Ara and Longmont.

 Engine No. 805 crawls across the pile trestle over Dry Creek with a manifest freight, milepost 35.86.